bradleyboehmke/Text-Mining-Tutorials/03-tf_idf.md

 ## Zipf's Law {#zip}

-Zipf's law states that within a group or corpus of documents, the frequency of any word is inversely proportional to its rank in the frequency table.
-Thus the most frequent word will occur approximately twice as often as the second most frequent word, three times as often as the third most frequent word, etc.
+Zipf's law states that within a group or corpus of documents, the frequency of any word is inversely proportional to its rank in a frequency table.
+Thus the most frequent word will occur approximately twice as often as the second most frequent word, three times as often as the third most frequent word, etc.  Zipf's law is most easily observed by plotting the data on a log-log graph, with the axes being log(rank order) and log(term frequency).

 ```r